Borislavsl/AutoCadPluginShowMessage/README.md

 To uninstall the plugin, start UninstallShowMessagePlugin project..

-In Autocad,  open a new drawing.
+In Autocad,  open a New Drawing.
 In the command line enter NETLOAD and select the UninstallShowMessagePlugin.dll  from the folder ......\AutoCadShowMessagePlugin\UninstallShowMessagePlugin\bin\debug.
-The %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle folder, the panel with three buttons and the corresponding macros are removed.
-In this way the whole plugin is uninstalled.
+The %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle folder (it's deleted by pre-build events), the panel with three buttons and the corresponding macros are removed.
+In this way, the whole plugin is uninstalled.